JasonJiang42/JasonJiang42.github.io/_pages/_More than academic.md

 ---
 layout: archive
-title: "My New Page Title"
+title: "More than academic"
-permalink: /my_new_page/
+permalink: /More than academic/
 author_profile: true
 ---